 Some yōchien are also escalator schools, meaning that your child will be able to automatically enter the related elementary school up to university!
 This means no studying for entrance examinations and no cram school, leaving your child with a lot more free time for their hobbies.

 This fits into costs somewhat.
 Preschools in Japan have uniforms, and this can be pretty expensive.
-My daughter’s current and future preschools have three different types of uniforms: gym/sports (体操服・taisoufuku), and two types of formal uniforms — one for fall/spring and another for spring/early summer.
+My daughter’s previous and current preschools have three different types of uniforms: gym/sports (体操服・taisoufuku), and two types of formal uniforms — one for fall/spring and another for spring/early summer.
 She also needed a smock.

 Here’s an idea of what the different uniform types might look like: